-There are plenty of markets in Brisbane but there is only one Noodle Night Markets.
+There are plenty of excellent foodie markets in Brisbane but there’s only one Noodle Night Markets.
 Each year we look forward to winter knowing that Good Food Month is coming to Brisbane.
-There’s Regional Flavours weekend to look forward to of course but it’s the Noodle Night Markets that entice me back over and over again.
+There’s the Regional Flavours weekend to look forward to of course but it’s the Noodle Night Markets that entice me back over and over again.

 Once you’ve grabbed your first few plates of food find a spot in the Parklands to enjoy them.
-At times tables and chairs will be in short supply but there’s always plenty of space to settle yourself along the river wall, along the grass edge with a view of the city lights and throughout the expansive park.
+At times tables and chairs will be in short supply but there’s always plenty of space to settle yourself along the river wall, along the grass edge with a view of the city lights and throughout the expansive parklands.

 The atmosphere is casual and fun, the queues aren’t a problem with friends and strangers chatting amicably comparing ticket numbers and orders while they wait.
 Starting at 5pm on weeknights and 4pm on weekends it’s a family friendly event but if you do want a few drinks they can be enjoyed into the evening in the licensed areas.
 It’s a great place to catch up with friends over a casual evening out in the city, there’s entertainment and something for everyones taste.

 The mid-winter timing does nothing to detract from the popularity of the festival, Brisbane’s mild climate and the promise of good authentic cuisine sees locals and tourists alike turning out in their thousands to sample from the dozens of menus on offer.
 It’s been running for a few years now and with the success it continues to enjoy I’m sure the organisers will continue the annual event long into the future – it just keeps getting bigger and better each year!
-There’s still a few gaps in the market for some extra stalls though, I’m thinking fresh grilled Takoyaki and bubble tea … anyone?
+There’s still a few gaps in the market for some extra stalls though, I’m thinking fresh grilled Takoyaki and good selection of bubble tea … anyone?

-Getting to the Night Noodle Markets
+Getting to the Noodle Night Markets